NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/MSU-HPC_user_guide.rst

    If you do not remember your password, see `Logging In - Password
    <https://oriondocs.rdhpcs.noaa.gov/wiki/index.php/Logging_in#Password>`__

-.. rubric:: Check to see if the user already has an account.
-If not, request account.
+**Check to see if the user already has an account.
+If not, request account.**

 -  `NOAA-HPC Project Management by User <https://intranet.hpc.msstate.edu/services/external_accounts/noaa/manageProjects.php>`__
 -  If the user appears in the drop-down, their MSU account already exists.